 Brewing Revolution: Pioneering the Craft Beer Movement

-For the historian: Frank Appleton is an English-trained brewmaster whom many consider the outright father of the Canadian craft beer movement.
-His memoir, Brewing Revolution, archives his fifty years in the industry, the hardships of his passion, and looks toward the future of what he believes is the most competitive market yet.
+For the Historian: Frank Appleton is an English-trained brewmaster whom many consider the outright father of the Canadian craft beer movement.
+His memoir, Brewing Revolution, archives his fifty years in the industry and the hardships of his passion and looks toward the future of what he believes is the most competitive market yet.

-For the completionist: Every beer lover should be familiar with Michael Jackson’s work (insert not that Michael Jackson joke).
-He is perhaps the most revered and talented beer writer in the world and his New World Guide to Beer is a must-buy for completing your beer book collection.
+For the Completionist: Every beer lover should be familiar with Michael Jackson’s work (insert “not that Michael Jackson joke” here).
+He is perhaps the most revered and talented beer writer in the world and The New World Guide to Beer is a must-buy for completing your beer book collection.

 The Comic Book Story of Beer: The World’s Favorite Beverage from 7000 BC to Today’s Craft Brewing Revolution

-For the comic-book lover: Most beer books are chock-full of details and dense paragraphs of historical anecdotes.
-But, Jonathan Hennessey and Mike Smith’s The Comic Book Story of Beer is just that—a comic book.
-Packed inside there are 180 pages of full-color, bursting-with-detail comics that highlight beers ascent from a primal beverage to premiere glassware-garner.
+For the Comic-Book Lover: Most beer books are chock-full of details and dense paragraphs of historical anecdotes.
+But Jonathan Hennessey and Mike Smith’s The Comic Book Story of Beer is just that—a comic book.
+Packed inside are 180 pages of full-color, bursting-with-detail comics that highlight beer’s ascent from a primal beverage to premiere glassware-garner.

 Untapped: Exploring the Cultural Dimensions of Craft Beer

-For the culturally conscious friend: Untapped is a collection of twelve essays about craft beer’s meteoric rise.
-Untapped asks questions like, “How does the growth of craft beer connect to trends like the farm-to-table movement, gentrification, the rise of the “creative class,” and changing attitudes toward both cities and farms?” and seeks answers through interview, investigation, and interjection.
+For the Culturally Conscious Friend: Not to be confused with the world’s largest social networking app Untappd, Untapped is a collection of twelve essays about craft beer’s meteoric rise.
+Untapped asks questions like, “How does the growth of craft beer connect to trends like the farm-to-table movement, gentrification, the rise of the ‘creative class,’ and changing attitudes toward both cities and farms?” and seeks answers through interview, investigation, and interjection.
 It’s a worthy read for beer-lovers with an inkling for how beer exists in our communities.